 The purpose of this paper is the comparison of the latest geo-neutrino measurements with the predicted signals from various models of the Earth.
-In 2010 Borexino collaboration presented the first observation of geo-neutrinos at Gran Sasso National Laboratory with more than 4σ C.L thanks to their low background; their measured signal should be compared with the prediction of the Reference Model for this area [11].
-The KamLAND collaboration updated their first 2005 result [12] with larger statistics and lower background observing also geo-neutrinos with more than 4σ C.L.
-This improved observation combined with the existing Refined Reference model [13] for the Kamioka area is of great scientific interest.
+In 2010) Borexino collaboration presented the first observation of geo-neutrinos at Gran Sasso National Laboratory with more than $4\sigma$ C.L thanks to their low background; their measured signal should be compared with the prediction of the Reference Model for this area.
+The KamLAND collaboration updated their first 2005 result with larger statistics and lower background observing also geo-neutrinos with more than $4\sigma$ C.L.

+These improved observations combined with the existing Refined Reference model for the areas close to Kamioka15) and Gran Sasso16) are of great scientific interest.